JustFiesta/spring-petclinic/readme.md

 ### CI/CD

-Jenkins server can be configured in two ways: agent, separete build server.

-As default Jenkins is configured as agent for main Controller and needs to be initilized manually (user, password, plugins, connection, etc.)
+Jenkins is configured as agent for main Controller it should be configuret out of the box after Terraform finishes providing infrastructure.

-Agent usage:
+This steps are nessesary if Agent doesn't work out of the box after terraform provided infrastructure:

 * In Controller add agent
 * Add agent via commend given from Controller.
 * Create multibranch pipeline job in Controller with GitHub project and SCM pipeline.
 * Ensure all needed credentials are added in Controller (DockerHub, GitHub, AWS, etc.) - check spring-petclinic-infrastructure README
-* Configure repository webhook for server

-Separete server usage:

-* For the pipeline to work correctly one needs to setup credentials for Docker Hub and GitHub in Jenkins server
-* Change `agent` in Jenkinsfile to `any`
 * Configure repository webhook for server

 ### Dockerfile